Karthikeyan1508/lgp-notes-md/it/oops.md

 Data can be hidden from a specific portion of code - abstraction.
 Objects can communicate with each other through functions.

-Features of OOP
+### Features of OOP <br>
-Class
+1. Class
-Object
+2. Object
-Encapsulation
+3. Encapsulation
-Abstraction
+4. Abstraction
-Polymorphism
+5. Polymorphism
-Inheritance
+6. Inheritance

 ## OBJECTS AND CLASSES